RED LIGHT CAMERAS

 The police department's

-red light camera web page has extensive materials about the program - including business rules, guidelines, and as of Dec.
-2, 2011, the official report showing the number of tickets issued in March 2011.
+red light camera web page has extensive materials about the program - including business rules, guidelines and official reports showing the number of tickets issued.
+Beginning in 2015 they increased the frequency of those reports to quarterly.

 San Leandro Docs Set # 5